 With its short ingredient list and oh-so-simple steps, this apple butter recipe wins for efficiency and simplicity.
 It calls for dried apple slices, which are sometimes cheaper to keep on hand.

-In a medium-sized pan over medium-high heat, cook apples in enough water to cover until they are soft.
-When they have cooked sufficiently, scoop out apples with a slotted spoon to a paper-towel-covered plate to cool.
+- In a medium-sized pan over medium-high heat, cook apples in enough water to cover until they are soft.
+When they have cooked sufficiently, drain and cool.

 - Process cooled apples in a food processor, along with the remaining ingredients, until smooth.

 - Pour apple butter into glass jars, leaving 1 inch headspace.